bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - A working procedure to have Xymon monitoring with the powershell client and a **Windows Updates extension script**
 - Tested so far with Windows 2016, Windows 2019, Windows 10, Windows 11

+### Script "updates.ps1" v0.3
+- Improve reporting: a global "status"
+- Add a cache to speed-up things and logic
+- Bug in the search

 ### Script "updates.ps1" v0.2
 - Improve reporting (isInstalled) and criteria filtering
 - Use default repo (Microsoft vs Windows)